Chapter 2. Administering hosts

 , and add theaddon

 add on.
-For the list of values, see Introduction to System Purpose in Performing a standard RHEL 8 installation.# subscription-manager syspurpose set usage 'Production' # subscription-manager syspurpose set role 'Red Hat Enterprise Linux Server' # subscription-manager syspurpose add addons 'your_addon'
+For the list of values, see Configuring System Purpose using the subscription-manager command-line tool in Automatically installing RHEL 8.# subscription-manager syspurpose set usage 'Production' # subscription-manager syspurpose set role 'Red Hat Enterprise Linux Server' # subscription-manager syspurpose add addons 'your_addon'

 Verify the system purpose attributes for this host: